Guide to Selling Estate Jewelry

 Final Tips

-When selling estate jewelry, patience and knowledge are key.
-Take the time to get an accurate appraisal, research the market, and choose the best venue for your sale.
+When selling estate jewelry, take the time to get accurate appraisals, research the market, and choose the best venue for your sale.
 This approach will ensure you receive the best value for your treasured pieces.